 Anne Arundel County Department of Health Alert: Drug Overdoses

-Annapolis, MD (January 28, 2017) -- The Anne Arundel County Department of Health is alerting the community that there has been an increase in opioid overdoses.
-Opioids include drugs such as heroin, methadone, fentanyl, Percocet and OxyContin.
-The Carroll County Health Department is aware of seven drug overdoses that occurred Friday, January 27, 2017, between 10:00 a.m. and noon.
+Annapolis, MD (March 8, 2017) -- The Anne Arundel County Department of Health is aware of 14 opiate overdoses that occurred in the county within 24 hours on March 7 and March 8.
+Opioids include drugs such as heroin, fentanyl, Percocet and OxyContin.
 So many overdoses in a short period of time often indicate that the illegal or prescription drugs currently being sold are very potent and more likely to cause an overdose.
 If you or someone you know uses illegal drugs, please be aware that using these potent drugs may lead to an overdose, even when used in small amounts.
 If you are with someone who overdoses, call 911.
 Administer naloxone if you are trained.
-It has been confirmed that some of the drugs were purchased in Baltimore City at Monroe and Lexington and in Randallstown.

 Signs of OVERDOSE: